IU-Studies/Semester_Class_Work_Second_Year/PAI - Assembly Language Programming/README.md

-# How to Run and Debug Assembly Programs:-
+# How to Run and Debug Assembly Programs?

 These are the commands that you need to follow in the Ubuntu terminal to run your assembly code.